TebogoNakampe/psucse_grocerycaffenet/README.md

 <div style="text-align: center;padding: 20px 4px 20px 4px;border-bottom: 1px solid #999;border-top: 1px solid #999;">
   <img src="result/result_top1.png" style="max-width: 98%;">
   <div style="font-weight: 400;font-size: 14px;color: #575651;text-align: justify;">
-    Since a few of validation images are redundantly tested due to batch size, actual top-1 classification accuracy is slightly lower than the validation trends in training GroceryCaffeNet.
+    Since a few of validation images are redundantly tested due to batch size, actual top-1 classification accuracy is slightly lower than the validation trends in training Grocery-CaffeNet.
 Additionally, this test is based on center-cropped 227x227 images.
 Since ILSVRC-2014 DET dataset does not locate its detection objects at the center of an image, classification accuracy can be deteriorated.
 For instance, object occlusion in an image keeps Grocery-CaffeNet from identifying its class preciesly.
 Nevertheless, mean average precision is near to 70%.
   </div>
 </div>

 Interestingly, Grocery-CaffeNet does not identify some classes which share similar features with other classes such as shape and color<sup id='rfn2'>[2](#fn2)</sup>.
 If we fine-tune more deeper network such as GoogLeNet [[5](#Szeg14)] or ResNet [[6](#Kaiming15)], it would recognize the detailed characteristics with respect to each object class.